The Babolat Pure Aero and Pure Aero VS are tennis rackets that are aimed at intermediate to advanced players.

 Both tennis rackets have very similar strung weights with the Pure Aero VS being only two grams heavier than the Pure Aero.

-In terms of swing weight, the VS (321g) is slightly lighter than the PA (322g) but the difference is very small.
+In terms of swing weight, the VS (321g) is slightly lighter than the Pure Aero (322g) but the difference is very small.

 Balance

-Both tennis rackets have a head light balance with the VS having a 6 pts Head Light balance and the PA having a 4 pts Head Light balance.
+Both tennis rackets have a head light balance with the VS having a 6 pts Head Light balance and the Pure Aero having a 4 pts Head Light balance.

-The VS is definitely the more maneuverable of the two tennis rackets but not by much.
+The Pure Aero VS is definitely the more manoeuvrable of the two tennis rackets but not by much.

 Frame Stiffness Rating

-The PA (65) has a lower stiffness rating when compared with the VS (67) but you are not going to feel much of a difference in terms of arm friendliness.
+The Pure Aero (65) has a lower stiffness rating when compared with the Pure Aero VS (67) but you are not going to feel much of a difference in terms of arm friendliness.

 Beam Width

-As you would expect from the more control-focused VS, it has a thinner beam width than the PA.
+As you would expect from the more control-focused Pure Aero VS, it has a thinner beam width than the Pure Aero.

 Power

-Both the PA and the VS are low to medium powered tennis rackets so you will need to have good technique and be able to hit with a full swing if you want to get the most out of these tennis rackets.
+Both tennis rackets are low to medium powered tennis rackets so you will need to have good technique and be able to hit with a full swing if you want to get the most out of these tennis rackets.

 String Pattern

-The PA has a 16 x 19 string pattern while the VS has a 16 x 20 string pattern.
+The Pure Aero has a 16 x 19 string pattern while the Pure Aero VS has a 16 x 20 string pattern.

-The extra cross string on the VS helps to add a bit more control to your shots.
+The extra cross string on the Pure Aero VS helps to add a bit more control to your shots.

 If you want to learn more about the pros and cons of the different string pattern options, check out our article on tennis racket string patterns.